Adyar K. Lakshman

-Adyar K. Lakshman (16 December 1933 – 19 August 2014) was a noted Indian Bharatnatyam dancer, choreographer and guru.
+Adyar K. Lakshman (16 December 1933 – 19 August 2014) was a noted Indian Bharatnatyam dancer, choreographer, and guru.

 Early life

-Born on 16 December 1933, Adyar K. Lakshman hails from Kuppam in Chittoor district of Andhra Pradesh.
+Born on 16 December 1933, Adyar K. Lakshman hailed from Kuppam in Chittoor district of Andhra Pradesh.
 His father, Krishnaraja Rao, was posted there as a school teacher.
 Lakshman and his brother Rama Rao were discovered at a young age by P.D.
-Doraiswamy Iyer, a representative of Smt.
-Rukmini Devi Arundale, the founder of the world acclaimed fine arts college Kalakshetra.
+Doraiswamy Iyer, a representative of Rukmini Devi Arundale, the founder of the fine arts college Kalakshetra.
 The young boys showed unusual musical and rhythmic talent, and were offered a thorough education in the Fine Arts.
 Lakshman's father was only too happy to accept the offer made by Kalakshetra.

 Early education and training

-Adyar Lakshman began his education at Kalakshetra in 1944 at the young age of 11 years.
+Adyar Lakshman began his education at Kalakshetra in 1944 at the age of 11 years.
 He underwent vigorous training in vocal music, Bharatha Natyam, Mridangam and Nattuvangam under the able tutelage of eminent teachers.
 He had the good fortune to receive his early training and exposure to the Classical arts from Smt.
 Rukmini Devi Arundale herself.
 He has also been closely associated with other great masters in the field, including Mylapore Gowri Ammal, K. N. Dandayudhapani Pillai, S. Saradha, Tiger Varadachari, Budalur Krishnamoorthy Sastrigal, T. K. Ramaswamy Iyengar, Mysore Vasudevacharya, Tanjore Rajagopala Iyer, V. Vital, Kamalarani, and Karaikudi Muthu Iyer.
 Eventually, he graduated in 1954 from Kalashetra in Bharatanatyam, Carnatic music and nattuvangam; though stayed on in Kalakshetra, and received a Government of India scholarship, and went on to receive a post-graduate diploma in 1956.

 Thereafter he went on to specialise in mridangam and also learnt Kathakali from Ambu Panicker, and Chandu Panicker.
 Subsequently, he was cast by Rukmini Devi in prominent Kalakshetra productions like, "Kumara Sambhavam", "Kutrala Kuravanji", "Sita Swayamvaram" and "Usha Parinayam", based on the Melattur Bhagavata Mela tradition.